SSyncropel Docs

 Common troubleshooting

 • peer served /.well-known/syncropel but no federation_manifest key — the peer has no identity configured.
-Run spl init or spl identity generate on the peer.
+Run spl init or spl identity generate on it.

-• signature verification failed — either the manifest was tampered with in transit, or the peer's DID resolves to a different public key than the one that signed.
-Re-fetch; if persistent, the peer's DID resolution is misconfigured.
+• signature verification failed — the manifest was altered in transit, or the peer's DID resolves to a different key than the one that signed.
+Re-fetch; if it persists, the peer's identity is misconfigured.

 • manifest expired — the peer hasn't re-signed within its freshness window.
-Poke the peer operator to restart the daemon (signer rotates on each boot).
+Ask the operator to restart it.

 Next steps

-• Federation pairing — once you've discovered a peer, pair with them to sync records.
+• Federation pairing — once you've found a peer, pair to sync records two-way.

 • Async federation — deliver records to peers that are offline via a store-and-forward relay.